jasomdotnet/digital-nomad/README.md

 License: CC0 1.0 Universal (CC0 1.0)
 Source: https://pxhere.com/en/photo/675708

+## Credits

+Theme was inpired by Pieter's https://nomadlist.com/

 ## Wise idea for the end

 It's not in theme, it's in content.
 But good theme also helps...